EarthMC/AltFinder/README.md

 `altfinder.ip.self` - Allows `/ip` command to display own IP.
 (Given by default).

 `altfinder.ip.other` - Allows `/ip` command to display another palyer's IP.

+`altfinder.vpnshield.notify` - Allows player to get VPNShield notifications.

+`altfinder.vpnshield.bypass` - Will not execute the using-vpn command on this player.

+`altfinder.vpnshield.toggle` - Allows turning VPNShield on and off.

+`altfinder.vpnshield.strictmode.toggle` - Allows turning strict mode on and off.